Michael Cohen Warns That Donald Trump Will Do Anything To Win Re-Election, Even Starting A New War

 “I believe that he would even go so far as to start a war in order to prevent himself from being removed from office,” Cohen told interviewer Lester Holt.
 “My biggest fear is that there will not be a peaceful transition of power in 2020.”

-As the NBC News report noted, Cohen is speaking out ahead of the release of a tell-all book called Disloyal, a Memoir in which he details his time working as the personal lawyer and fixer for the real estate mogul turned president.
-Cohen was sentenced to three years in prison for lying to Congress and a series of financial crimes that included campaign financial fraud for paying off adult film star Stormy Daniels, who claims she had an affair with Trump in the months after the birth of his youngest son.
+As the NBC News report noted, Cohen is speaking out ahead of the release of a tell-all book called Disloyal, A Memoir, in which he detailed his time working as the personal lawyer and fixer for the real-estate-mogul-turned-president.
+Cohen was sentenced to three years in prison for lying to Congress and a series of financial crimes that included campaign financial fraud for paying off Stormy Daniels, who claims she had an affair with Trump in the months after the birth of his youngest son, Barron.

 Cohen has since turned into a vocal critic of the president, calling Trump a con man and issuing warnings about the dangers he believes would come if he remains in office.

-Others critics have issued similar warnings that Trump could lead the United States into a misguided conflict.
+Other critics have issued similar warnings that Trump could lead the United States into a misguided conflict.
 As The Inquisitr reported, former Democratic candidate Hillary Clinton had once warned that Trump’s “thin skin” could lead to him sparking an international incident over hurt feelings.
+Her post, which she shared during her 2016 presidential campaign, can be viewed here.

-“It’s not hard to imagine @realDonaldTrump leading us into a war just because somebody got under his very thin skin,” she tweeted during the 2016 presidential campaign.
+“It’s not hard to imagine @realDonaldTrump leading us into a war just because somebody got under his very thin skin,” she tweeted.

-That criticism resurfaced back in January as tensions between American and Iran were rising and many feared that it could boil over into an armed confrontation, leading many to say that Clinton’s prediction appeared to be prescient.
+That criticism resurfaced back in January as tensions between America and Iran were rising and many feared that it could boil over into an armed confrontation, leading many to say that Clinton’s prediction appeared to be prescient.
 The tensions with Iran eventually cooled without spilling over into a wider conflict, however.

 The White House has already spoken out against the claims in Cohen’s book, releasing a statement calling it a work of fiction.